 - round-trip airfare to and from the program site

 - transportation on site

 - personal entertainment and travel

 - health insurance and upfront payments for care

 - other miscellaneous expenses

 The program is operated by the Berlin Consortium for German Studies (BCGS), an association of six American universities: Chicago, Columbia, Cornell, Johns Hopkins, Pennsylvania, and Princeton.
 It is based at the Freie Universität Berlin, a pre-eminent German university located in Dahlem, a villa district in southwest Berlin.
 Program participants also have access to courses at other major Berlin institutions including Humboldt University and the Technical University.
-Chicago students are encouraged to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring), or an Autumn semester option.
+Chicago students are encouraged to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring).

 The program begins in late August with a six-week orientation session featuring a concentrated German review course.
 The German university calendar begins in early October and concludes in mid-July.
 It is divided into two semesters, separated by a break from mid-February to mid-April.
 Usually BCGS students take three courses in the first semester and four in the second.
-In the first semester, one of these courses will normally be a BCGS course taught (in German) exclusively to program participants by the BCGS Academic Director.
+In the first semester, one of these courses will normally be a BCGS course taught (in German) exclusively to program participants.
 Students in need of further language work may also be asked to take an advanced language course in the first semester.
-In the second semester, with the Academic Director’s approval, students have the option of pursuing an independent study project.

 Participants in this program will reside with a local family during the initial orientation session.
 With the beginning of the regular German university calendar students have the option of staying in a student residence hall or finding alternative accommodation in the city.
 Most students avail themselves of the latter option, living in an apartment with local students.